 Cons:

-- Outdated interface, visualizations are lacking and nested menus can be overwhelming at scale
+- Outdated interface, visualizations are lacking, and nested menus can be overwhelming at scale

 Conclusion

 In this article, we have looked at several open-source network monitoring tools including Nagios, Zabbix, Icinga, LibreNMS, and Pandora FMS.
-Just because we focused on these tools as the “best” does not necessarily mean they are the best for your need.
+Just because we focused on these tools as the “best” does not necessarily mean they are the best for your needs.

 For example, there are many other open-source monitoring tools that exist such as OpenNMS, Cacti, and Zennos and you have to consider the benefits of each one from the perspective of your requirement.